**½/**** Image A Sound A- Extras A

 THE BLU-RAY DISC

 Disney brings Lady and the Tramp to Blu-ray in a characteristically immaculate 2.55:1, 1080p transfer.
-Retaining the slightly muted, mud-toned colour-timing of the Platinum Edition DVD while boasting considerably more 'pop,' the image was evidently not sourced from a print--no grain, no celluloid imperfections--but does seem to have been rescanned from the original artwork, as indicated by the frequently-cast drop shadows.
+Retaining the slightly muted, mud-toned colour-timing of the Platinum Edition DVD while boasting considerably more 'pop,' the image seems to come from a fresh scan.
+Grain is minimal with animation (because the environment is stable and the exposures can be optimized) and even more so with anamorphic photography, so the cleanliness of the picture isn't suspicious and doesn't seem to have come at the expense of fine detail.
 As with Snow White and the Seven Dwarfs, things occasionally slip out of focus in a manner resembling a processing glitch, owing to cel damage within a multiplane camera move.
 It can be disorienting, but I presume the alternative is to cut those frames or otherwise foist revisionism upon the film.
 Anyway, it's a very nice presentation, one unfortunately not complemented by the 1.37 version of Lady and the Tramp shot simultaneously to accommodate theatres not yet equipped with CinemaScope projectors.
 Presumably, bringing both incarnations up to snuff for Blu-ray would've broken the bank, but I'm sure that collectors would've settled for a print with minimal restoration work simply for the novelty.
 Before you go trundling off to eBay, note that the 1.33:1 "full-frame" option on the previous "Platinum Edition" DVD was in fact a pan-and-scan abomination created expressly for that release, although the genuine article did come out on THX-approved LaserDisc, to some fanfare, back in 1998.

 The attendant 7.1 remix, offered in DTS-HD MA, is a fairly pointless corruption of the 3.0 mix from 1955--on board, too, in the same lossless format.
 Like most early 'scope titles, Lady and the Tramp sounds aggressively stereophonic as originally mixed, but this is somehow preferable to the arbitrary imaging and trumped-up effects of the 7.1 alternative.
 Extras begin with "Disney Second Screen," which wasn't live when I put the supplementals portion of this review to bed but surely is by now.
 It alleges to provide access to "Walt's Story Meetings."
 Next, in "Diane Disney Miller: Remembering Dad" (8 mins., HD), Walt's eponymous daughter wistfully reflects on her parents' lovingly-preserved home away from home: an apartment above the firehouse on Main St. in Disneyland, furnished in high Victorian style by no less than the legendary Emile Kuri, who designed Nemo's digs for 20,000 Leagues Under the Sea.
 Recent video takes stock of the various bric-a-brac around the place, while vintage documentary footage of Disneyland in crystalline HD opens a dreamlike window into the past.
 "Deleted Scenes" reconstitute three elided sequences using thumbnail sketches and uncredited vocals, the most interesting of which finds Jim Dear talking about his son in gender-chauvinist terms that would, I imagine, have significantly diminished the movie's "timelessness."